Physics in ASCOT5

 • For stellarators the poloidal angle we use is ill-defined since the magnetic axis is not a straight loop.

-For particle pitch there are different conventions, but we use \(\xi=v_\parallel/v\).
+In the velocity space, the dynamic state of the particle is defined by its energy, \(E\), and its pitch, \(\xi\).
+For the particle pitch there are different conventions, but we use \(\xi=v_\parallel/v\).
 This means that \(\xi=(-)1\) corresponds to strongly (counter-)passing particle and \(\xi=0\) is a deeply trapped particle.

-Although not related to coordinate system, one of the conventions is that a “marker” refers to object that is simulated, “particle” to a physical particle (a marker multiplied by its weight), and “test particle” to an approximation where the particle under consideration does not affect the surrounding system.
+A note on the nomenclature: “marker” refers to an object that is simulated, “particle” to a physical particle (a marker with a weight factor assigned to it), and “test particle” to an approximation where the particle under consideration does not affect the surrounding system.

 The Big Picture